Jadhusan24/Python-IPsecTunnel/README.md

 # How this Tunnel works?

-Basically, This Tunnel program runs in ubuntu box with TWO NIC interfac, which one is assigned a static Ip Address and other one is TUN interface that works as a virtual NIC.
+Basically, This Tunnel program runs in ubuntu box with TWO NIC interface, which one is assigned a static Ip Address and other one is TUN interface that works as a virtual NIC.
 We have to excute the same file in both the machines to work.

 ## EXAMPLE
 Virtual Machines used for testing : </br>